 Categories. • Colonial Era • War, French and Indian •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on February 2, 2012, by Joe Harness of Little Egg Harbor, New Jersey.
-This page has been viewed 470 times since then.
+This page has been viewed 498 times since then and 2 times this year.
 Photo 1. submitted on February 2, 2012, by Joe Harness of Little Egg Harbor, New Jersey. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?